 Public medium range (i.e. 10 days) forecasts has traditionally been in a worded, deterministic form with the precision level decreasing as the time horizon increases.
 Use of EPS has been confined to express the uncertainties associated with the actual forecasts.
-However, the opening of our public website (vr.no) has made possible the introduction of graphical products, including probabilistic approaches, see 2.1.3.
+However, the opening of our public website (yr.no) has made possible the introduction of graphical products, including probabilistic approaches, see 2.1.3.
+ECMWF temperatures are not used in MIs web pages (yr.no) for reasons explained in part 3.1.1 below.